HYL13/CS766Spring2021/README.md

 Basically, pix2pix architecture includes a U-net Generator and a PatchGAN discriminator.
 It is easy to implement with less computations, however, one of its disadvantages is that it requires paired datasets for model training.

+> For detailed information of pix2pix implementation, please refer to our [mid-term report](reports/project-mid-term-report.pdf).

 #### CycleGAN

 ![CycleGAN](website_images/cyclegan.png)
 > Figure 5.
 The architecture of CycleGan.

 CycleGan doesn't require paired datasets for model training.
 The architecture of CycleGAN includes two generators G and F. G generates Y domain images based on X domain input, while F generates the versus.
 The cycle process is constrained by the cycle-consistency loss.
 However, one of the disadvantages for CycleGAN is lacking diversity of styles for the output.

+> For detailed information of pix2pix implementation, please refer to our [mid-term report](reports/project-mid-term-report.pdf).

 #### BicycleGAN